-Actively engage family and Ensure achievement of high Develop our students so that community members to become Reform business practices to Recruit, develop and retain academic standards by all they are able to successfully our partners in raising and ensure efficiency, effectiveness high-performing, diverse, and students. compete in the global economy. maintaining high student and high ethical standards. motivated faculty and staff. achievement.
+Ensure achievement of high Develop our students so that Actively engage family and community members to become Reform business practices to Recruit, develop and retain academic standards by all they are able to successfully our partners in raising and ensure efficiency, effectiveness high-performing, diverse, and students. compete in the global economy. maintaining high student and high ethical standards. motivated faculty and staff. achievement.
 X X X X X

-All students eligible for physical education will demonstrate an increase in physical fitness.
+All fourth and fifth grade students eligible for physical education will demonstrate an increase in physical fitness as measured by the FitnessGram test program.

-The results of the 2004-2005 FITNESSGRAM test program indicated thirty-nine (39) percent of fourth and fifth grade students achieved a gold and silver award.
-Only seventy-three (73) percent of the eligible students participated in the testing process.
+The results of the 2005-2006 FitnessGram test program indicated eight(8) percent of fourth and fifth grade students achieved a gold and silver award.
+Fifty-one (51) percent of the eligible students participated in the testing process.

-Given the importance of good health and physical fitness, eligible students in grades 4 through 5 will improve their fitness skills as evidenced by a three (3) percent increase in the number of gold and silver awards.
+Given the importance of good health and physical fitness, students in grades 4 through 5 will improve their fitness skills as evidenced by nine (9) percent of students achieving a silver award or higher on the 2006-2007 FitnessGram test as compared to the 2005-2006 school year.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END 1.
-Promote good health and fitness throughout the school year.
-Principal, Assistant Principal, Physical Education Teacher 08/08/2005 05/24/2006 2.
-Monitor the physical education program to ensure that selected activities relate to the assessment component items.
-Principal, Assistant Principal, Physical Education Teacher, Region 08/08/2005 05/24/2006 3.
-Develop an action plan to identify goals and objectives to be met.
-Principal, Assistant Principal, Physical Education Teacher 08/08/2005 05/24/2006 4.
-Administer a performance pre-test to determine baseline data to assess student improvement.
-Principal, Assistant Principal, Physical Education Teacher 09/01/2005 11/30/2005 5.
-Ensure that the appropriate amount of instructional time is dedicated to daily fitness activities.
-Principal, Assistant Principal, Classroom Teachers, Physical Education Teacher 08/08/2005 05/24/2006
+PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Promote good health and fitness throughout Principal, Assistant Principal, 8/14/2006 5/30/2007 District Strategic \$0.00 the school year.
+Physical Education Teachers Plan Monitor the physical education program to Principal, Assistant Principal, 8/14/2006 5/30/2007 District Strategic \$0.00 ensure that selected activities relate to the Physical Education Teachers, Plan assessment component items.
+Region Develop an action plan to identify goals and Principal, Assistant Principal, 8/14/2006 5/30/2007 District Strategic \$0.00 objectives to be met.
+Physical Education Teachers Plan Administer a performance pre-test to Principal, Assistant Principal, 9/5/2006 11/30/2006 District Strategic \$0.00 determine baseline data to assess student Physical Education Teachers Plan improvement.
+Ensure that the appropriate amount of Principal, Assistant Principal, 8/14/2006 5/30/2007 District Strategic \$0.00 instructional time is dedicated to daily fitness Classroom Teachers, Physical Plan activities.
+Education Teachers